scar1377/intro-week-solution/day-3/arrays/questions/evaluation.md

 ## Question 2

-What will be printed to the console in this example 👉
+What will be printed to the console in this example? 👉

 ```js
 const items = ["hello", , , "there"];